The-OpenROAD-Project/OpenROAD/src/ICeWall/doc/TCL_Interface.md

 Once the padcells have been added, the padring can be built using the initialize_padring command.
  - [initialize_padring](initialize_padring.md)

-Use the place_cell command to pre-place additional cells in the floorplan
+Use the place_cell command to pre-place additional cells in the floorplan.
  - [place_cell](place_cell.md)

-Full examples of how to use these commands together to build a chip
+Full examples of how to use these commands together to build a chip:
  - Example for chip with [wirebond padring](https://github.com/The-OpenROAD-Project/OpenROAD/blob/master/src/ICeWall/test/tcl_interface.example.tcl)
  - Example for chip with [flipchip bumps](https://github.com/The-OpenROAD-Project/OpenROAD/blob/master/src/ICeWall/test/tcl_interface.flipchip.example.tcl)

-Alternatively, the information needed to build chip level pad rings can be [bundled up into a separate file and loaded in batch fashion](README.md)
+Alternatively, the information needed to build chip-level padrings can be [bundled up into a separate file and loaded in batch fashion](README.md)